About Education Governance at Wageningen University

 Wageningen University & Research consists of two parts: Wageningen University and Wageningen Research.
 This article focuses on Wageningen University, which provides accredited bachelor's and master's programmes.

 Wageningen University operates as a single faculty, the Faculty of Agricultural and Environmental Sciences.
-This isunique in the Netherlands.
-Rather than dividing the university into multiple faculties with separate rules and structures, everything at WUR operates under one shared academic and administrative framework.
+This is unique in the Netherlands.
+Instead of dividing the university into multiple faculties with separate rules and structures, everything at WUR operates under one shared academic and administrative framework.

 This single-faculty structure means that all programmes share the same: